 At the same time, Nash Link is able to offer a market-leading 0% fee for merchants.

-You can read more about how Nash Link compares to traditional payments solutions here or test it out on the Nash swag store!
+You can read more about how Nash Link compares to traditional payments solutions here or test it out on the Nash swag store (sorry, no longer open)!

 What does the Nash Exchange token (NEX) do?